brwr/thinkster-django-angular-tutorial/chapter06.md

 Do these views look similar?
 They aren't that different than the ones we made to create `User` objects.

-    def pre_save(self, obj):
+    def perform_create(self, serializer):
-        obj.author = self.request.user
+        instance = serializer.save(author=self.request.user)

-        return super(PostViewSet, self).pre_save(obj)
+        return super(PostViewSet, self).perform_create(serializer)

-`pre_save` is called before the model of this view is saved.
+`perform_create` is called before the model of this view is saved.

 When a `Post` object is created it has to be associated with an author.
-Making the author type in their own username or id when creating adding a post to the site would be a bad experience, so we handle this association for them with the `pre_save` hook.
+Making the author type in their own username or id when creating adding a post to the site would be a bad experience, so we handle this association for them with the `perform_create` hook.
 We simply grab the user associated with this request and make them the author of this `Post`.

     def get_permissions(self):
         if self.request.method in permissions.SAFE_METHODS: